saintmalik/blog.saintmalik.me/docs/debug-crontab-tasks.md

 `trap "set +x; sleep 5; set -x" DEBUG`

-///making sure, each scripts runs one after the other, good for debug
+making sure, each scripts runs one after the other, good for debug